Walter10z/Azure-SOC-Honeynet/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+In the initial "BEFORE" metrics phase, all resources were initially deployed and exposed to the internet.
+The Virtual Machines had both their Network Security Groups and built-in firewalls configured with broad accessibility, and all other resources were deployed with public endpoints that were visible to the Internet, meaning there was no utilization of Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+In the subsequent "AFTER" metrics phase, the Network Security Groups underwent reinforcement by blocking ALL traffic, except for that originating from my admin workstation.
+Additionally, all other resources were safeguarded by their built-in firewalls, and Private Endpoints were utilized for added protection.

 ## Attack Maps Before Hardening / Security Controls
 ![before windows-rdp-auth-fail](https://github.com/Walter10z/Azure-SOC-Honeynet/assets/102203609/3e373354-30aa-467e-a68d-2cc4a23e3ce4)<br>